 I brew my own to reduce packaging waste, save energy, and have fun.
 Because it is a living food, every batch tends to have its own unique qualities.
 It is easy to experiment with different flavors, ideally with local seasonal ingredients.
 Although it might sound relatively difficult from the instructions, it is quite simple after making it once or twice.

 Sugar is needed to sweeten the tea and feed the fermentation process, and it is not recommended to use other sweeteners in the initial process, such as honey, coconut sugar, or maple syrup.
 I suggest using organic sugar, so your finished product is as pure as possible.

 So this leathery, slippery substance may seem a bit strange when you first use it, but it is an essential aspect of brewing kombucha.
-The scoby will actually produce an offspring every batch or two, so if you have a friend brewing kombucha, you can probably get them to pass one along.
+The SCOBY will actually produce offspring every batch or two, so if you have a friend brewing kombucha, you can probably get them to pass one along.
 Otherwise, local companies that make kombucha are likely to sell them or look on the internet.

 Black and/or green tea